lammps/lammps/doc/src/dump.rst

 coordinate format that many codes can read.
-Specifically it has a line with the number of atoms, then a comment line that is usually ignored followed by one line per atom with the atom type and the x-, y-, and z-coordinate of that atom.
+Specifically it has a line with the number of atoms, then a comment line that is usually ignored followed by one line per atom with the atom type and the :math:`x`-, :math:`y`-, and :math:`z`-coordinate of that atom.
 You can use the :doc:`dump_modify element <dump_modify>` option to change the output from using the (numerical) atom type to an element name (or some other label).
 This will help many visualization programs to guess bonds and colors.

 .. versionadded:: 4May2022

 Dump style *yaml* has the same command syntax as style *custom* and writes YAML format files that can be easily parsed by a variety of data processing tools and programming languages.
-Each timestep will be written as a YAML "document" (i.e. starts with "---" and ends with "...").
+Each timestep will be written as a YAML "document" (i.e., starts with "---" and ends with "...").
 The style supports writing one file per timestep through the "\*" wildcard but not multi-processor outputs with the "%" token in the filename.
 In addition to per-atom data, :doc:`thermo <thermo>` data can